Nafiz43/ReACTive/README.md

 # ReACTive: Visualizing ReACTs and Their Impact on Features
-This repository contains the dataset of Researched Actionables (ReACTs) and the source code for generating the network figures used in the ReACT tool.
+This repository contains the dataset of Researched Actionables (ReACTs) and the source code for generating the network figures used in the ReACTive.
 Along with that, this repository includes all the necessary files to visualize the ReACT tool on the client-side/web browser.
 These files encompass the HTML, CSS, and JavaScript components that power the tool's front-end, ensuring a seamless and interactive user experience.

-Researched Actionables (ReACTs) are practical, evidence-based advice derived from a comprehensive literature review to help enhance the sustainability of Open Source Software (OSS) projects.
-ReACTs are designed to positively influence specific features of sustainability forecasting models, providing developers with actionable steps to improve their projects' long-term viability.
-By following ReACTs, OSS projects can fine-tune the features of their sustainability models, increasing their chances of success and longevity.

 ## ReACT
 Researched Actionables (ReACTs) are practical, evidence-based advice derived from a comprehensive literature review to help enhance the sustainability of Open Source Software (OSS) projects.
 ReACTs are designed to positively influence specific features of sustainability forecasting models, providing developers with actionable steps to improve their projects' long-term viability.
 By following ReACTs, OSS projects can fine-tune the features of their sustainability models, increasing their chances of success and longevity.

-## ReACT Dataset
-[This](ReACT_Dataset.xlsx) is the ReACT dataset, containing 105 ReACTs, along with the responsible entities and the impacted features.

-## ReACT Network Generator

-[This](ReACT_Dataset.xlsx) notebook contains all the required codes to generate the networks of the tool.

-To generate the networks, first install the dependencies by running the following command: pip install -r requirements.txt
-Then, run all the cells of the notebook sequentially.
-Make sure the dataset (ReACT_Dataset.xlsx) and the notebook; are in the same directory.

-After the successful completion of all the cells, 6 html files will be created in two directories (RE and RF) under the current directory.
-RE directory will store the HTML files associated with entities, while RF directory will store the HTML files associated with Features.

-## About ReACTive
+## ReACTive

 ReACTive is an interactive tool designed to visualize the connections between ReACTs (Researched Actionables) and features, as well as the associativity of ReACTs with entities (personnel responsible for performing ReACTs).
 The tool is primarily intended for developers but can also be useful for all individuals engaged in the OSS Community.